 Sign Type Definition Example Graphic Projecting/ Blade Signs Any sign which projects outward from a building or other structure and extends more than 24 inches horizontally from the plane of the building wall.
 The signage area must not be parallel to the building.
-Pojetkija Sign Wall Signs Any sign attached parallel/flat to a wall, painted on the wall surface, or erected and confined within the limits of an outside wall of any building or structure, which is supported by such wall or building, and which displays only one sign surface.
-Wall Sign Awning Signs Any sign painted on, or applied to, an awning.
-Lettering, logos, or symbols are permitted on the valance and sloping portion.
-Awring Sign Awring Sign
+Pocker By Wall Signs Any sign attached parallel/flat to a wall, painted on the wall surface, or erected and confined within the limits of an outside wall of any building or structure, which is supported by such wall or building, and which displays only one sign surface.
+Wall Sign